ruimaranhao/DataAnalystNanodegree/P7/README.md

 ```

 For **gross conversion** and **net conversion**, their denominators are number of
-clicks, which is also unit of diversion, so their analytic variance are likely to
+cookies (unique cookies that click the "start free trial"), which is also unit of
-match their empirical variance.
-For **retention**, its denominator is
+diversion, so their analytic variance are likely to match their empirical variance.
-**number of enrollments**, which is not the unit of diversion in the experiment,
+For **retention**, its denominator is **number of enrollments**, which is not the
-so its empirical variance would be much higher than analytic variance.
+unit of diversion in the experiment, so its empirical variance might be much higher
+than analytic variance.

 ### Sizing